elixir-editors/elixir-tmbundle/README.markdown

     cd ~/.config/sublime-text-2/Packages # If you are on Linux cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages # If you are on Mac
-    git clone git://github.com/elixir-lang/elixir-tmbundle Elixir.tmbundle
+    git clone git://github.com/elixir-lang/elixir-tmbundle Elixir

 You can now use Elixir's color syntax in files.
-In some case, you should restart Sublime Text to make changes work.
+In some cases, you should restart Sublime Text to make changes work.

 The bundle is still in development and includes syntax highlighting.
 Contributions and extensions are welcome!